 — This post is courtesy of SurvivalLife.com and shared with permission —

 In my last article, I wrote about the costs and benefits of raising rabbits for food.
-I went over the cages, food, separation of male and female, breeding, babies, and use for rabbit poop.
-Now it is time to discuss how to take that cute a cuddly rabbit and turn it into a meal.
+I went over the cages, food, separation of male and female, breeding, babies and use for rabbit poop.
+Now it is time to discuss how to take that cute cuddly rabbit and turn it into a meal.
+Follow these steps, and you'll know how to butcher a rabbit in no time:

-There are a few things that I need to prepare before I take on the job of butchering a rabbit.
+Before learning how to butcher a rabbit, you need to prepare your supplies.
 I need to make sure I have three knives sharpened.
 This is out of convenience rather than necessity.
 I need two large bowls and one trash bag.
 Since I hang my rabbits upside down, I also need my ropes to be ready.

 First, I make sure that my dog is in her kennel.
 She will go nuts if she sees or hears it happening.
 Then, whichever rabbit I have selected, I grab by the skin near the back of the neck.
 Sometimes the rabbit will fight and kick to try to escape, other times not.
 I tie slip knots around the rabbit’s hind feet just above the ankle.
 Both ropes are attached to a stick.
 I let the rabbit hang upside down.
 At this point, the rabbit will struggle for a few moments, and maybe scream.
 I take the rabbit over to a tree branch and hang it at a height that is convenient for me, with its back facing me.